AN OUTDOOR INSTALLATION BY URBAN ART DUO PICHIAVO

-RENEGADES is an exciting new commission with renowned Spanish urban artists PichiAvo.
-The commission consists of three outdoor, free-standing portraits, each depicting a woman from ancient Greek history or mythology.
+RENEGADES was an exciting commission with renowned Spanish urban artists PichiAvo.
+The commission consisted of three outdoor, free-standing portraits, each depicting a woman from ancient Greek history or mythology.

 RENEGADES pays homage to three women who were, in their own way, renegades.
 Women who broke away from the traditional roles associated with women of the time and made an indelible mark on history.